rheiland/PhysiCell_MaBoSS/README.md

 This project contains code for PhysiCell (based on version 1.6.0), with edits to begin incorporating MaBoSS boolean networks into each cell.

-The edits include (or, will include) a new /subcellular directory where we will compile the MaBoSS files (and perhaps build a MaBoSS library):
+The edits include (or, will include) a new `/subcellular` directory where we will compile the MaBoSS files (and perhaps build a MaBoSS library):
 ```
 ~/git/PhysiCell_MaBoSS/subcellular/MaBoSS/engine/src$
 ```
+. additions to `class Molecular` in `/core/PhysiCell_phenotype.h` with the MaBoSS/boolean network model for a cell.
+. additions `/core/PhysiCell_cell_container.cpp` where the subcellular model is solved.
+. additions `/custom_modules/<custom_code>.cpp` where the subcellular model is referenced by each cell.

 We start off with a very simple test case consisting of 3 cells that are motile and travel horizontally.
 ```